The dynamics of scalar-field Quintom cosmological models: The model

-This is not the only possible behaviour of orbits which are asymptotic to $F$ at early-times.
-For example, in a different region of parameter space, the stable manifold of $H$ connects to both $B$ and $O^+$, while the unstable manifold of $G$ connects to $C$ and $O^-$.
-In this case, all orbits from $F$ are in the basin of attraction of $O^-$, while all orbits in the basin of attraction of $E$ have $O^+$ as their early-time past, and the solution that passes through the origin goes from $O^+$ at early times to $O^-$ at late times (e.g., see Fig.~\ref{fig:1a}).
+That is one of many possible behaviours of orbits asymptotic to $F$ at early times.
+For example, in a different region of parameter space, the stable manifold of $H$ connects to both $B$ and ${O_{+}}$, while the unstable manifold of $G$ connects to $C$ and ${O_{-}}$.
+In this case, all orbits from $F$ are in the basin of attraction of ${O_{-}}$, while all orbits in the basin of attraction of $E$ have ${O_{+}}$ as their early-time past, and the solution that passes through the origin goes from ${O_{+}}$ at early times to ${O_{-}}$ at late times (e.g., see Fig.~\ref{fig:1a}).
 More details will be provided in \cite{PaperII}.
 In the bouncing case, when the origin is in the basis of attraction of $E$, then $h\rightarrow 1^-$ as $t\rightarrow\infty$.
-In the later case, we have $h\rightarrow0^+$ as $t\rightarrow\infty$.
+In the latter case, we have $h\rightarrow0^+$ as $t\rightarrow\infty$.